rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 - The maximum total lifetime that is acceptable for a KeyPackage.
 - How long to store the resumption secret for past epochs of a group.
 - The degree of tolerance that's allowed for out-of-order message delivery:
-  - How long to keep unused nonce and key pairs for a sender
+  - How long to keep unused nonce and key pairs for a sender [ISSUE unclear]
   - A maximum number of unused key pairs to keep.
   - A maximum number of steps that clients will move a secret tree ratchet forward in response to a single message before rejecting it.